flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

     _key: card-5-e8f3954c-69c3-4691-8a92-938a7e4f4679
   - order: 5
     body: >-
-      > ‘China has actually been a good partner in our efforts to reduce the risk to the world from North Korea’s nuclear capability.
-I expect they will continue to do so.’
+      > "China has actually been a good partner in our efforts to reduce the risk to the world from North Korea’s nuclear capability.
+I expect they will continue to do so."

       Sec. of State Mike Pompeo commenting on China's role in talks between the U.S, & North Korea.
 North Korean leader Kim Jong Un is in China for a